The Hatching of an Idea? February 23, 2018

 "Lessons are valuable when one has been creative because you become a Master at what not to do."

 When we built our Breeder's Loft I did a lot of research to try to avoid costly mistakes however inexperience creates an opportunity for experience.
 As much as we would have loved to have started off with the perfect loft that would have been very costly and so we modified.
 Lessons are valuable when one has been creative because you become a Master at what not to do.
 The problems we encountered with our first loft were removed with our Free-Flyers Loft and we created new problems.
 Life is a journey though, right?
 The other problematic restriction was only one of us new how to use tools, my husband, and so I toughened up and asked him to teach me how to build.
 I am from a generation of women who were not permitted to take shop courses when we were young and I had had it drilled into my head from actual educators and self-professed educators throughout childhood that I would get hurt if I tried to learn.
-That didn't always stop me but sometimes there were just more of them to oppose me than I could defeat.
-This was hard for my husband to comprehend and I had to keep retrieving his help because I simply didn't know the basics of building having never been exposed to the simplest of tool tasks beyond the screwdriver and hammer ... oh yes and a drillpress and a paper cutter.
+That didn't always stop me.
+This was hard for my husband to comprehend, that I didn't know how to use tools, and I had to keep retrieving his help because I simply didn't know the basics of building having never been exposed to the simplest of tool tasks beyond the screwdriver and hammer ... oh yes and a drillpress and a paper cutter from when I worked at a newspaper.
 I took my first shop class in grade 12.
 It was an electricity course.
 I figured I would one day own a house and should know how to fix it, at least a little, and so I began with trying to understand electricity.

 Once Ken got me qualified enough I became comfortable with tools and there was no stopping me!
 Everything I built was based on similar principles I'd learn in home economics classes, like quilting, jewelry making, and pattern design.
 It was just on a bigger scale.
 I began to make a couple of birdhouses to get comfortable with the process and then leapt into building the Free-Flyers Aviary.
 Ken corrected me on some errors I had made and let me loose again.
 This time I decided to build a rabbit hutch for my New Zealand White Rabbits.
 Lots of mistakes on that construction but it turned out pretty good considering how little experience I've had and I did it mostly unsupervised.
 Currently I'm trying to build an enclosed rabbit grow-out area that the little bunnies can use as a rabbit colony to run and play in.
 This way when friends come to visit we don't have to worry about the bunnies hopping out of little hands.